david942j/one_gadget/README.md

 This gem provides such gadgets finder, no need to use objdump or IDA-pro every time like a fool :wink:.

-To use this tool, just type +one_gadget+ in command line and enjoy the magic :laughing:!
+To use this tool, just type `one_gadget` in command line and enjoy the magic :laughing:!

 Note: Supports amd64 and i386!